 A high sugar intake is associated with higher risk for obesity, but so many parents may not realize what the recommended limits for sugar are for kids and how much sugar is in the foods their kids regularly eat.
 A recent study published in the International Journal of Obesity revealed that most parents underestimate the amount of sugar in the diets of their children.
 The study also found that when parents underestimated sugar content in foods there was higher risk of their child being overweight or obese.

 This is not surprising to me as I have conversations with parents daily about how much sugar kids should have versus how much sugar their favorite foods actually have.
 Almost always parents are shocked at this information.
-The American Heart Association recommends that children over the age of two should not exceed 6 teaspoons of added sugar per day.
+The American Heart Association recommends that children over the age of two should not consume more than 6 teaspoons of added sugar per day.
 And yet the average American toddler is consuming 12 added teaspoons of sugar, and the average teenage is consuming 35-45 added teaspoons!
 An adult women should have no more than 6 teaspoons and a man no more than 9 teaspoons.
 To be clear “added sugar” refers to the amount of sugar that is not naturally occurring in a food and is instead added to enhance the flavor.
 A piece of whole fruit has no added sugar but a “fruit cup” from the grocery store may have many added teaspoons to give it that syrupy sweet taste.
 If we are more savvy about sugar we can do a better job of reducing in our diets.

 Four sneaky ways that food companies add sugar to our foods: